 Texas Two Step is also an in-state rolling jackpot-style game similar to Lotto Texas but on a smaller scale, with jackpots starting at \$200,000.
 Texas Two Step has a loyal player base and experiences consistent sales at lower-level jackpots.
 Like other jackpot games, as the jackpot climbs, sales increase.
-Texas Two Step produces the most jackpot winners in Texas each year with FY 2016 boasting 35 winning jackpot tickets sold.
-Research will be conducted in FY 2017 to determine if current, loyal Texas Two Step players have any interest in a game modification.
+Texas Two Step produces the most jackpot winners in Texas each year with FY 2017 boasting 30 winning jackpot tickets sold.
+Research was conducted in FY 2017 to determine if current, loyal Texas Two Step players have any interest in a game modification.
+The research showed that an embedded multiplier feature may be a positive enhancement to make to the game but changes to the basic play structure were not favorably received.
+Due to the timing of other draw game initiatives, the addition of the multiplier is tentatively scheduled for FY 2020.

-Cash Five®
+Cash Five

 Cash Five is the agency's five-digit daily game with a roll-down feature.
 When there is not a top-prize ticket sold for a drawing, the prize funds allocated to the top-prize tier "roll-down" to the second prize tier and that prize amount increases accordingly.
 Cash Five was originally introduced in 1995 and was modified in 2002.
 It is also a mature game that has been experiencing sales declines.
 Until recently, other new game introductions and national draw game initiatives have taken precedence over Cash Five changes based on their revenue potential.
-The agency researched several game modification options during FY 2016 to gauge player and retailer interest in potential game modifications.
+The agency researched several game modification options during FY 2016 to gauge player and retailer interest.
 The research demonstrated limited potential for a game replacement.
-The agency will conduct additional related research in FY 2017 on potential Cash Five and Texas Two Step game replacement options.
-Results of research and financial analysis will determine whether a Cash Five game change is warranted.
-A determination to proceed with a game change will be evaluated in the context of other draw game initiatives and their potential sales and revenue impact.
+Additional related research was conducted in FY 2017 on potential Cash Five and Texas Two Step game replacemen options.
+Results of the research showed Cash Five players were in favor of minor game enhancements.
+The agency has tentatively scheduled this game change early in FY 2019.